 So how do you actually create a resource library?

 Great question!
-On self-hosted WordPress you can easily create a free resource library.
+On self-hosted WordPress, you can easily create a free resource library totally in a DIY kind of way.
 You’ll want it to be password protected so that only your email subscribers will have access to it.

 Here’s what you’ll need to get started:

 and duhhh.. the actual resources you’ll be providing!

 I set up my welcome emails on my email service provider to include the password to my library so that way when subscribers sign up they instantly receive the password straight to their email so they can start using it!